Due to uncertainties surrounding COVID-19, we will be suspending Youth Council until further notice.

 Learn who to contact if they need assistance with a City service

 Understand how tax dollars are utilized to provide services for residents

 Learn the connection between public and private organizations

 Most importantly, Youth Council members will play an active role in helping the City address issues that affect young people in our community.
-This program prepares young people to become community and civic leaders and gives them the confidence to know they can make a difference.
+This eight-month program prepares young people to become community and civic leaders and gives them the confidence to know they can make a difference.

 Youth Council will be comprised of up to 18 students in grades 10-12 who reside in the Springdale School District.
 This includes students at Springdale High School, Har-ber High School, Shiloh Christian School, Don Tyson School of Innovation and Haas Hall Academy.

 We accept applications May 1 through Aug.
 1 each year.
 The program runs August through December.